-Watauga Elementary is the same as last year, with the exception of a new Counselor.
-Our campus has five first year teachers who are supported by mentors.
+Watauga Elementary has a new Assistant Principal this year.
+Our campus has four first year teachers who are supported by mentors and ten additional teachers who are new to the campus.

 Campus professional learning is developed from the district initiatives.
 Rubrics provided by the district, teacher surveys, instructional walks classroom observations and student data guide our campus analysis.
 From these data sources and goals for the campus the leadership team identifies areas of needs.
 These needs are then addressed through professional learning throughout the year.